PasinduSuraweera/README.test/README.md

 - Each destination speaks a different protocol: REST, SOAP, JMS queues, FTP drops
 - You need transformation, enrichment, error handling, and retry logic

 The naive approach is **point-to-point integration**: each system calls others directly.
-With 10 systems, that's 10×9=90 potential connections—a maintenance nightmare.
+With 10 systems, that's 10×9=90 potential connections a maintenance nightmare.
 Add one new system?
 You touch 10 codebases.

 The **Enterprise Service Bus (ESB)** pattern solves this with a **centralized mediation layer**.
 Systems publish messages to the bus and consume from it, never talking directly.
 The bus handles routing, transformation, and orchestration.
 Add a new system?
 Configure the bus, zero changes elsewhere.